codersmoixan/vue3-makestyles/doc/english.md

 ```
 It's worth noting that if you choose to call the `between` method, then you need to pass in two breakpoint parameters, and it will return true when only between your breakpoints

-If you need to set custom breakpoints, you can customize them in the `theme.ts` file, and then pass the configuration to `ThemeProvider`, so that makeStyles can read the custom configuration.
+If you need to set custom breakpoints, you can customize them in the <a href="https://github.com/codersmoixan/vue3-makestyles/example/theme.js">theme.js</a> file, and then pass the configuration to `ThemeProvider`, so that makeStyles can read the custom configuration.

 makeStyles also provides hook functions that you can use when writing components.
 ```JS